dexie/dexie-website/docs/Tutorial/Building-Addons.md

 ### Creating an AMD based addon

-If you write a pure AMD based addon, you should (by convention) not register it to Dexie.addons but let the module user explicitely provide your addon as an option to the Dexie constructor.
+If you write a pure AMD based addon, you should (by convention) not register it to Dexie.addons but let the module user explicitly provide your addon as an option to the Dexie constructor.

 ```javascript
 define('Dexie.NequalAddon', ["Dexie"], function (Dexie) {